CONTENTS

 - Urine output >30 ml/hour.

-- Six-hour timed urine collection utilized to calculate creatinine clearance:
+- Six-hour timed urine collection is utilized to calculate creatinine clearance:

 - Creatinine Clearance = (Urine [Cr])x(Urine volume)/(Plasma [Cr])(360 minutes)